-- 1. Malware is short for\\\\\. - 2.
-A computer\\\\\\ is a malware program that, when executed, replicates by inserting copies of itself (possibly modified) into other computer programs, data files, or the boot sector of the hard drive. - 3.
-A virus cannot perform its task of harming and replication unless it is allowed to\\\\\. - 4. \\\\\\ are software programs that masquerade as regular programs, such as games, disk utilities, and even antivirus programs. - 5.
-A \\\\\\ is a group of computers that are controlled from a single source and run related software programs. - 6. \\\\\\ is a type of malware used as a digital mechanism for extortion. - A \\\\\\ is a form of software which enables other malicious processes or programs to continue to benefit from privileged access to a computer by masking their existence from normal detection methods.
+1. Malware is short for 2.
+A computer is a malware program that, when executed, replicates by inserting copies of itself (possibly modified) into other computer programs, data files, or the boot sector of the hard drive.
+3. A virus cannot perform its task of harming and replication unless it is allowed to 4. are software programs that masquerade as regular programs, such a games, disk utilities, and even antivirus programs.
+5. A is a group of computers that are controlled from a single source and run related software programs.
+6. is a type of malware used as a digital mechanism for extortion.
+7. A is a form of software which enables other malicious processes or programs to continue to benefit from privileged access to a computer by masking their existence from normal detection methods.